nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <!-- * Table of Contents -->
 <page-nav-print />

+<div style="page-break-after: always;"></div>
 --------------------------------------------------------------------------------------------------------------------

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.

-1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T16-4/tp/releases).
+2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T16-4/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your Teletutors.
+3. Copy the file to the folder you want to use as the _home folder_ for your Teletutors.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar teletutors.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar teletutors.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
-2. Pressing the **up arrow key (↑)** will recall the last valid command entered, allowing for modification of previous commands, similar to a command terminal
+5. Pressing the **up arrow key (↑)** will recall the last valid command entered, allowing for modification of previous commands, similar to a command terminal

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.